yiisoft/yii2/docs/guide/start-databases.md

 ![Country List](images/start-country-list.png)

-You will see a page showing five countries.
-And below the countries, you will see a pager with four buttons.
+At first, you will see a page showing five countries.
+Below the countries, you will see a pager with four buttons.
-If you click on the button "2", you will see that the page displays another five countries in the database.
+If you click on the button "2", you will see the page display another five countries in the database: the second page of records.
-Observe more carefully and you will find the URL in the browser changes to
+Observe more carefully and you will find that the URL in the browser also changes to

 ```
 http://hostname/index.php?r=country/index&page=2
 ```

-Behind the scene, [[yii\data\Pagination|Pagination]] is playing the magic.
+Behind the scenes, [[yii\data\Pagination|Pagination]] is providing all of the ncessary functionality to paginate a data set:

-* Initially, [[yii\data\Pagination|Pagination]] represents the first page, which sets the country query with the clause `LIMIT 5 OFFSET 0`.
+* Initially, [[yii\data\Pagination|Pagination]] represents the first page, which reflects the country SELECT query with the clause `LIMIT 5 OFFSET 0`.
 As a result, the first five countries will be fetched and displayed.
 * The [[yii\widgets\LinkPager|LinkPager]] widget renders the page buttons using the URLs created by [[yii\data\Pagination::createUrl()|Pagination]].
-The URLs will contain the query parameter `page` representing different page numbers.
+The URLs will contain the query parameter `page`, which represents the different page numbers.
 * If you click the page button "2", a new request for the route `country/index` will be triggered and handled.
-  [[yii\data\Pagination|Pagination]] reads the `page` query parameter and sets the current page number 2.
+  [[yii\data\Pagination|Pagination]] reads the `page` query parameter from the URL and sets the current page number to 2.
-  The new country query will thus have the clause `LIMIT 5 OFFSET 5` and return back the next five countries for display.
+  The new country query will thus have the clause `LIMIT 5 OFFSET 5` and return  the next five countries for display.

 Summary <a name="summary"></a>
 -------

-In this section, you have learned how to work with a database.
-You have also learned how to fetch and display data in pages with the help of [[yii\data\Pagination]] and [[yii\widgets\LinkPager]].
+In this section, you learned how to work with a database.
+You also learned how to fetch and display data in pages with the help of [[yii\data\Pagination]] and [[yii\widgets\LinkPager]].

-In the next section, you will learn how to use the powerful code generation tool, called [Gii](tool-gii.md), to help you rapidly implement some commonly required features, such as the Create-Read-Update-Delete (CRUD) operations about the data in a DB table.
-As a matter of fact, the code you have just written can all be automatically generated using this tool.
+In the next section, you will learn how to use the powerful code generation tool, called [Gii](tool-gii.md), to help you rapidly implement some commonly required features, such as the Create-Read-Update-Delete (CRUD) operations for working with the data in a database table.
+As a matter of fact, the code you have just written can all be automatically generated in Yii using the Gii tool.